 The community facilities grant program provides grants to assist the development of essential community facilities in rural areas and towns of up to 20,000 people.
 The objective of the agency is to construct, enlarge, extend, or otherwise improve community facilities providing essential services to rural residents.
-This can include the purchase of equipment required for a facility's operation.
-All projects that are funded by the RHS grant program must be for public use.
+This can include the purchase of equipment

 USDA RURAL DEVELOPMENT OF WISCONSIN